fredemmott/HTCC/docs/settings.md

 DWORD 0 (disabled) or 1 (enabled): use PointCtrl FCU button clicks to click or scroll

+## PointCtrlProjectionDistance

+String (SZ) containing a distance (in meters) to project virtual hands when using a PointCtrl.
+For example, "0.6" for 60cm.

 ## PointCtrlCenterX, PointCtrlCenterY, PointCtrlRadiansPerUnitX, PointCtrlRadiansPerUnitY

 CenterX and Y are DWORD 0..65535